29% Reduction in Depression and 15% reduction in loneliness among resident mentors

 Participation of those with Cognitive Impairment

 Almost all participants in the research study had some form of cognitive impairment and close to half had moderate to severe cognitive impairment.
 Observations of six individuals with indicators of severe cognitive impairment revealed that they were comfortable in the groups even though their communication skills were limited.
 They were able to respond to concrete questions, engage with the music and remain attentive to the sharing as it went around the group.
 There were observed signs of empathy from the more able residents toward those with impairment and this appeared to contribute to the positive engagement of all participants.
 Read more

 Research – Java Memory Care

+The Java Memory Care program was created by Dr. Kristine Theurer and was in development over a period of two years with input from staff in four long term care homes in British Columbia, Canada.
 Although there were anecdotal indications of the benefits of the program, more rigorous empirical evidence was needed to produce credible evidence about the outcomes that it produced with residents living with more advanced cognitive impairment.